retr0-spection/gummy-bears/README.md

 # gummy-bears
-Checks if anyway of your passwords have been compromised in a data leak.
+Checks if any of your passwords have been compromised in a data leak.

 1.In order to send SMS's you will need to create a free account using on twilio.